HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 <div class="row no-gutters">
     <div class="col-6 pr-3">
-        Your goal is to store a proof on-chain about the fact that you signed a contract.
-At this point you have everything to sign it.
-At the end of this step, you have generated the data with your signature attached to it.
+        Your goal is to store a proof on-chain about the fact that you signed a contract (Proof of Existence).
+To sign the contract, you need a private key tied to your DID, which can be accessed through the private interface (`morpheus.priv(unlockPassword)`).
+We provide you with a method that signs the message with your private key.
+After invoking this method, you have generated the data with your signature attached to it.
     </div>
     <div class="col-6">
         <div class="alert alert-info pb-0 mb-0">
             <h5>Hints</h5>
             <ul>
-                <li>When a DID is created, it has a public key by default attached, which can act on behalf of the DID by signing related operations.
+                <li>When a DID is created, it has a default public key, which can act on behalf of the DID by signing related operations.
 Such an unmodified (keys untouched) DID is called a <a href="/#/glossary?id=implicit-throw-away-did-document">throw-away DID</a>.</li>
                 <li>Signed data is similar to warranty tickets in a sense that it's not mandatory to keep it safe, until you have to prove that you have signed the contract.</li>
             </ul>
         </div>